dotnet/EntityFramework.Docs/entity-framework/core/cli/dotnet.md

 ## `dotnet ef dbcontext script`

 Generates a SQL script from the DbContext.
 Bypasses any migrations.
-Added in EF Core 3.0.

 Options: